TL;DR

-Planning to launch an employee suggestion box and want to ensure you’ve covered all bases?
+Planning to launch a virtual suggestion box and want to ensure you’ve covered all bases?

 You know, launching a suggestion box seems simple enough.
 You just need to get dedicated software and that’s that.
 Your suggestion box is running, and you’re pretty much done.